sourcegraph/sourcegraph-public-snapshot/doc/user/search/saved_searches.md

 1. Press the **Save this search query** button that appears on the right side of the screen above the first result.
 1. Follow the instructions from above to fill in the remaining fields.

-To view saved searches, click on the **Searches** top navigation bar link.
+To view saved searches, go to **User menu > Saved searches** in the top navigation bar.

 ---